 The same Nov.
-22, 2006, report also noted seminars announced on the websites of the Muslim student associations at New York University and Rutgers University's campus in Newark, New Jersey.
+22, 2006, report also noted seminars announced on the websites of the Muslim student associations at New York University and Rutgers University's campus in Newark, N.J.

-"One thing that our open source searches were interested in determining at the time was, where (does the) Islamic Thinkers Society go -- in terms of MSAs for recruiting," Browne said.
+"One thing that our open source searches were interested in determining at the time was, where do Islamic Thinkers Society go - in terms of MSAs for recruiting," Browne said.

 Yale declined comment.
 The University of Pennsylvania did not immediately respond to requests for comment.
 Other colleges on the list said they worried the monitoring infringed on students' freedom of speech.

 "Like New York City itself, American universities are admired across the globe as places that welcome a diversity of people and viewpoints.
 So we would obviously be concerned about anything that could chill our essential values of academic freedom or intrude on student privacy," Columbia University spokesman Robert Hornsby said in a written statement.

 Danish Munir, an alumnus adviser for the University of Pennsylvania's Muslim Student Association, said he believes police are wasting their time by watching college students.